awsdocs/amazon-sqs-developer-guide/doc_source/sqs-send-message-with-attributes.md

-# Tutorial: Sending a Message with Attributes to an Amazon SQS Queue<a name="sqs-send-message-with-attributes"></a>
+# Tutorial: Sending a message with attributes to an Amazon SQS queue<a name="sqs-send-message-with-attributes"></a>

 You can include structured metadata \(such as timestamps, geospatial data, signatures, and identifiers\) with messages using *message attributes*\.
 In this tutorial you learn how to send a message with attributes to an existing queue\.
-For more information, see [Amazon SQS Message Attributes](sqs-message-attributes.md)\.
+For more information, see [Amazon SQS message attributes](sqs-message-attributes.md)\.

-For a more detailed explanation of sending messages to standard and FIFO queues, see [Tutorial: Sending a Message to an Amazon SQS Queue](sqs-send-message.md)\.
+For a more detailed explanation of sending messages to standard and FIFO queues, see [Tutorial: Sending a message to an Amazon SQS queue](sqs-send-message.md)\.

 **Topics**
 + [AWS Management Console](#send-message-with-attributes-console)